woocommerce/qit-documentation/docs/custom-tests/running-tests.md

 # Running Custom E2E Tests

 Once you have generated, tagged, and refined your custom E2E tests, the next step is running them.
-QIT offers flexibility in how and where you execute tests.
-You can run them locally for rapid iteration or let QIT handle the process in the cloud, ensuring a clean and isolated environment every time.
+Typically, you will run these tests **locally** for rapid iteration and debugging.
+In some cases, the WooCommerce.com (WCCOM) marketplace may initiate these tests in a cloud environment as part of their quality control checks when a new plugin update or extension is added to the marketplace.
+However, from a developer’s perspective, you’ll primarily run tests locally.

 ## Basic Command

-The general command for running custom E2E tests is:
+The general command for running custom E2E tests locally is:
 `qit run:e2e your-extension`

-This runs the default test tag for the specified extension in QIT’s cloud environment.
+This runs the default test tag for the specified extension.
 If you have uploaded tests and tagged them, you can specify tags:
 `qit run:e2e your-extension my-tag`

 Multiple tags can be combined: